Gravity block energy storage

 (Sun Metals taps gravity energy storage in a quest for green zinc: Renew Economy: 10 January 2022)

-I do not consider moving blocks around in the open, stacking blocks on top of one another.
+I do not consider moving blocks around in the open and stacking blocks on top of one another.
 This form of storage would involve many more movements of the blocks, many over short distances, exposed in the open air.

 (BHP taps giga-scale gravity energy storage that may use recycled wind turbine blades: Renew Economy: 20 December 2021)